 The Human Condition and Totalitarian Experience (three credits)

 Field trips to museums, concerts, and operas are an integral part of the course work and are carefully planned to take advantage of the rich history and culture of the locale.
-A one-week excursion will be taken inside Germany, Poland, Austria, or the Czech Republic.
-The exact destinations vary and are determined by FU-Best at the beginning of the program.
+A one-week excursion will be taken inside Germany and/or another European country.
+The exact destinations vary and are determined by FU-BEST at the beginning of the program.

 - LVC semester tuition and fees